 Research quantifies schema's impact on AI platform visibility.

 According to ALM Corp's SEO trends analysis, schema markup contributes approximately 10% to ranking factors on Perplexity.
-Priority schema types include Article, FAQ, HowTo, Organization, and Review—implementing these creates measurable AI visibility improvements.
+Priority schema types include Article, FAQ, HowTo, Organization, and Review—implementing these creates measurable AI visibility improvements when combined with AI search conversion optimization strategies.

 Schema impact by platform: